gRPC in Go: Let's Go

 The TaskChat Method

 The TaskChat method is a bidirectional streaming endpoint, so both the request and response types have the stream keyword.
 This means that both the server and the client will receive a stream.
-They can both read from the streams as well as write to them:
+They can both read from the streams and write to them:

 service TaskService {